Why Do I Need Mountain Bike Knee Pads and or Knee / Shin Pads?

 - Venting is also facilitated through the fabric as well as any vents that may be cut into the hard shell caps.
 Mesh fabric and vented caps allow for the most airflow and are a good upgrade option.

-Ready to Buy Mountain Bike Knee Pads?You should now have a good idea of what type of mountain bike knee pads and/or knee/shin guards will be best for your needs.
+Ready to Buy Mountain Bike Knee Pads?Now that you know what type of mountain bike knee pads and/or knee/shin guards will be best for your needs, take a look at the latest models.
 At SportsProtective, we carry a great selection of MTB knee pads.
-If you still aren't sure what you want, or if you have questions about a specific mountain bike knee pad, please contact a protective gear specialist.
+If you still aren't sure what you want, or if you have questions about a specific mountain bike knee pad, please contact our protective gear specialist at 800.930.4084 or use our Contact Us page.